ether/etherpad-lite/README.md

 * Plugin framework

 # Installation
-1. download latest node.js version from <http://nodejs.org/> and build it with this instructions <https://github.com/joyent/node/wiki/Installation>.
-THE NODE.JS VERSION OF YOUR LINUX REPOSITORY MAY BE TOO OLD.
+1. download latest node.js version from <http://nodejs.org/> and build it with this instructions <https://github.com/joyent/node/wiki/Installation>. <br>THE NODE.JS VERSION OF YOUR LINUX REPOSITORY MAY BE TOO OLD.
 PLEASE COMPILE FROM THE SOURCE TO GET SURE YOU HAVE THE LATEST VERSION.
-2. install npm [curl http://npmjs.org/install.sh | sh]
+2. install npm `curl http://npmjs.org/install.sh | sh`
-3. install socket.io [npm install socket.io]
+3. install etherpad-lite `npm install ep-lite`

-# Start
-1. cd bin
-2. ./run.sh
+4. start with `ep-lite`
-3. Open your web browser and visit http://IPSERVER:9001
+5. Open your web browser and visit <http://localhost:9001>

 # Contribute
 Look at the TODO list at <https://github.com/Pita/etherpad-lite/wiki/TODO>.